-diamondiferous kimberlite in Larimer County, Colorado.
-Bernie Free poses.
+the Sloan 2 diamondiferous kimberlite in Larimer County,

-Total diamond production from the State Line district,included nearly 140,000 diamonds.
+Total diamond production from the State Line district, includes 140,000 diamonds.
 The diamonds ranged from microdiamonds to a 28.3 carat gemstone (Hausel, 1998; Erlich and Hausel, 2002).
-Cumulative production from the Sloan 1 and 2 kimberlites totaled 39,616 diamonds, or about 1/4 of the total production in the district.
+Cumulative production from the Sloan 1 and 2 kimberlites totaled 39,616 diamonds (about 1/4 of the total production in the district).
 The Sloan diamonds ranged from microdiamonds to a 5.51 carat gemstone (Hausel, 1995).
-These diamonds were all recovered during bulk sampling in the 1990s.
+These diamonds were all during bulk sampling in the 1990s.
 Bulk samples recovered from the Sloan property ranged from 0.01 to 0.60 carats/tonne (Hausel, 1998).
 Exploration of the property began with Superior Minerals Company.

 Acknowledgements and Access

-Permission was granted for a visit to the property by the 1996 Industrial Minerals Conference to visit the Sloan Ranch kimberlites by Frank Yaussi, Prairie Divide Corporation, and Cominco American Incorporated.
-The kimberlites are located in the S/2 section 10, T10N, R72W in Larimer County, Colorado, at an elevation of about 7,250 feet.
+Permission was granted for a visit to the property by the 1996 Industrial Minerals Conference to visit the kimberlites by Frank Yaussi, Prairie Divide Corporation, and Cominco American Incorporated.
+The kimberlites lie in the S/2 section 10, T10N, R72W in Larimer County, Colorado, at an elevation of about 7,250 feet.
 The pipes can be reached from U.S. Highway 287 which runs between Laramie and Fort Collins.
-From Laramie, the pipes are accessible by driving 40 miles south along Highway 287 to the Larimer County Road 80C (Cherokee Park Road) turnoff.
+From Laramie, the pipes are accessible by driving 40-miles south along Highway 287 to the Larimer County Road 80C (Cherokee Park Road) turnoff.
 From that point, travel west 8 miles to the Larimer County Road 82E junction.
 Turn left on County Road 82E and continue west another 4.5 miles.
-The pipes lie south of the county road adjacent to a large, blue, metal building which at one time housed the Superior Minerals and later the Dia Met processing facility.
-Equipment from the mill was apparently moved to Canada at the end of the 20th Century, for testing the Ekati kimberlites.
+The pipes lie south of the county road adjacent to a large, blue, metal building which at one time housed Superior Minerals' and later Dia Met's diamond mill.
+Equipment from the mill was rumored to have been flown to Canada at the end of the 20th Century, for testing the Ekati kimberlites.
 To access the property, permission is needed, although one can view the kimberlites from the County Road.

 Diamonds were discovered in the Colorado-Wyoming State Line district in 1975.
 The lack of historical discoveries in this region is curious especially when one considers the district hosts several deeply eroded diamondiferous kimberlite intrusives.
 And in all probability, some drainages in the district contain considerable placer diamonds due to significant portions of the upper one to two thousand vertical columns of the diamond pipes in this region being eroded over the past 60 million years.